Average Settlement for a Car Accident Back Injury

 There’s a lot to deal with in the aftermath of a car accident — especially one that has left you with a back injury.
 Between filing a claim with your insurance company, assessing the damage to your car, getting the medical care you need, and having to miss work, it’s nearly impossible not to stress about the financial aspects of your situation.
 All you want to know now is how much money your case is worth so you can plan accordingly.

-My name is John Bruscato, and as an experienced personal injury attorney in Louisiana, I can tell you that there is no perfect formula for calculating the exact value of your case.
+My name is John Bruscato, and as an experienced car accident lawyer specializing in personal injury in Monroe Louisiana, I can tell you that there is no perfect formula for calculating the exact value of your case.
 However, that doesn’t mean you can’t get a realistic idea of what to expect (both legally and financially) as your back injury claim moves forward.

 Average Back Injury Settlements